gluru/Kare-Dev/custom-fetchers.md

 easily done by subscribing to events before the first import but only starting to consume them at the end of the import.

-Note that since the MIND APIs are idempotent applying the same event more than once won’t change the state of a document as long as events are applied in the correct order.
+Note that since the Dialpad APIs are idempotent applying the same event more than once won’t change the state of a document as long as events are applied in the correct order.

 ## Updating in batch

-For those platforms which do not support update events the implementation is a little bit more computationally intensive.
+For those platforms which do not support update events the implementation is a bit more computationally intensive.

 The most brutal implementation is:
  1. Fetch all the existing documents from the third party source
  2. Fetch all existing documents
  3. Put all the existing ones
  4. Delete all the ones which no longer exist in the third party source.

 Alternatively the DF could try to sort documents by the last change and record the timestamp of the last update.